Teahouse Treks

 Annapurna Short Base Camp Trek Highlights

-• Reach Annapurna Base Camp at around 4,130m / 13,550ft
+• Annapurna Base Camp at 4,130m / 13,550ft — inside the Annapurna Sanctuary

-Best Time for Annapurna Short Base Camp Trek
+Best Time to Trek

 The best time for the Annapurna Short Base Camp Trek is spring and autumn.